speedfl/argo-cd/docs/operator-manual/applicationset/Generators-Matrix.md

 │           └── config.json
 └── git-generator-files.yaml
 ```
-In the above example, the `{{.path.basename}}` parameters produced by the git-files generator will resolve to `dev` and `prod`.
+In the above example, the `{{path.basename}}` parameters produced by the git-files generator will resolve to `dev` and `prod`.
-In the 2nd child generator, the label selector with label `kubernetes.io/environment: {{.path.basename}}` will resolve with the values produced by the first child generator's parameters (`kubernetes.io/environment: prod` and `kubernetes.io/environment: dev`).
+In the 2nd child generator, the label selector with label `kubernetes.io/environment: {{path.basename}}` will resolve with the values produced by the first child generator's parameters (`kubernetes.io/environment: prod` and `kubernetes.io/environment: dev`).

 So in the above example, clusters with the label `kubernetes.io/environment: prod` will have only prod-specific configuration (ie. `prod/config.json`) applied to it, wheres clusters
 with the label `kubernetes.io/environment: dev` will have only dev-specific configuration (ie. `dev/config.json`)